-GENEVA — A whistleblower whose sexual assault probe upended the United Nations’ AIDS agency was fired over misconduct claims in what she believes is “a blatant act of retaliation,” an international advocacy organization said on Friday.
+GENEVA (Arête News) — A whistleblower whose sexual assault probe upended the United Nations’ AIDS agency was fired over misconduct claims in what she believes is “a blatant act of retaliation,” an international advocacy organization said on Friday.

 Martina Brostrom, a senior adviser at the Joint U.N.
 Program on HIV/AIDS, or UNAIDS, was dismissed due to allegations of financial and personal misconduct that she categorically denies, according to a statement from Code Blue, AIDS-Free World’s global campaign to end impunity for sexual abuse by U.N. personnel.

 Though the probe into her reported sexual assault ended with the United Nations concluding there was insufficient evidence, Brostrom garnered praise for helping launch a #MeToo movement at the world body.

 “The U.N. is comfortably stuck in the 1950s, untouched by feminism or the #MeToo movement, rigorously adhering to its ancient double standards: men are protected and women are hounded,” said Paula Donovan, Code Blue’s co-director.